-Anyone experiencing these symptoms should head to their local emergency room immediately.
+Anyone experiencing these symptoms should visit the emergency room immediately.

-It is important to realize that doctors cannot diagnose a particular disease or condition based on the color of a person’s phlegm.
+It is important to note that doctors cannot diagnose a particular disease or condition according to the color of a person’s phlegm.

 Having green, yellow, or thickened phlegm does not always indicate the presence of an infection.
-Also, if an infection is present, the color of the phlegm does not determine whether a virus, a bacterium, or another pathogen has caused it.
+And if there is an infection, the color of the phlegm does not determine whether a virus, bacterium, or pathogen has caused it.
 Simple allergies can also cause changes in the color of the mucus.

 Antibiotics will not always resolve green mucus.

-People who have white, yellow, or green mucus that is present for more than a few days, or experience other symptoms, such as fever, chills, a cough, or sinus pain, should visit their doctor.
-It is probably fine to wait a few days to try and treat the symptoms at home before making an appointment, however.
+People who have white, yellow, or green mucus that is present for more than a few days, or if they experience other symptoms, such as fever, chills, a cough, or sinus pain, should speak with a doctor.
+However, a person is usually fine to wait a few days to try and treat the symptoms at home before making an appointment.

 Someone who develops new or increased red, brown, black, or frothy sputum should call their doctor for an appointment immediately.
 These symptoms can be signs of a more serious medical condition that requires prompt treatment.

-Having white, yellow, or green phlegm can usually be treated at home.
+White, yellow, or green phlegm is usually treatable at home.

 Some other measures to try at home include using the following:

-Running a humidifier can help to moisten the air, which eases breathing, making it easier to cough and loosen up the phlegm that is stuck in the chest.
+Running a humidifier can help moisten the air, which eases breathing, making it easier to cough and loosen up the phlegm stuck in the chest.

-Expectorants are available for both children and adults and are available at the local pharmacy.
-It is important to read the directions and take the medicine exactly as instructed.
+Expectorants are available for both children and adults at the local pharmacy.
+It is important to read the directions and take the medication exactly as the label or pharmacist instructs.

-In most cases, home care measures are safe and effective ways to deal with abnormal phlegm.
+In most cases, home care measures are safe and effective ways to deal with atypical phlegm.

-It is important to call the doctor if the phlegm does not improve after a few days.
-An antibiotic may be needed to treat an underlying bacterial infection.
+It is important to call a doctor if the phlegm does not improve after a few days.
+An antibiotic may be necessary to treat an underlying bacterial infection.

 Anyone with pink, red, brown, black, or frothy mucus should contact their doctor or go to the local emergency room for an evaluation.